 - Overdraft debts with your current bank account or your previous bank account.

-Top Tip – When you apply for an Individual Voluntary Arrangement (IVA) all of your unsecured debts must be included, you can not pick and choose!
+Top Tip – When you apply for an IVA all of your unsecured debts must be included, you can not pick and choose what you include!

-What debts can not go into an Individual Voluntary Arrangement (IVA)?
+What debts can not go into an IVA?

 An IVA can be particularly beneficial to professionals such as accountants or solicitors, who would not be able to continue working when under bankruptcy.
-Individual Voluntary Arrangements (IVA’s) act as a final way to complete repayments to creditors as part of a debt management plan.
-When you apply for an IVA is often beneficial to your creditors, particularly if you have received a statutory demand or bankruptcy petition, so in many cases the proposal made is agreed.
+IVA’s act as a final way to complete repayments to creditors as part of a debt management plan.
+When you apply for an IVA it is often beneficial to your creditors, particularly if you have received a statutory demand or bankruptcy petition, so in many cases the proposal made is agreed.

 - Consider your options and decide whether you should apply for an IVA.